 Lloyd Bridges, Beau Bridges, and Jeff Bridges (The Dude!) all served in the Coast Guard, as did “The King,” Arnold Palmer.
 The Joker’s shipmates probably got a few laughs in—Cesar Romero was a guardian.
-Maybe the most famous member of them all: Popeye.
+Maybe the most famous member of them all, though: Popeye.

 The United States Coast Guard is the only branch of military service that doesn’t belong to the Defense Department.
 Rather, it is an arm of the Department of Homeland Security.
 Before the establishment of the DHS in 2002, it belonged to the Department of Transportation.
 Before that, it belonged to the Treasury Department.
 During a declared war, the Department of Defense can take operational control of the Coast Guard.

 Commander Bruce Melnick, the chief test pilot at the Coast Guard Aircraft Program Office, was the first guardian selected by NASA to serve as an astronaut.
-He flew on the Space Shuttle Discovery in 1990, and on the maiden voyage of the Space Shuttle Endeavour in 1992.
+He flew on the Space Shuttle Discovery in 1990 and on the maiden voyage of the Space Shuttle Endeavour in 1992.
 He has logged over 300 hours of space flight.
-The only other Coast Guard astronaut is Captain Daniel Burbank.

 Pirates seize your oil rig?
 You’re going to want to talk to the DOG.
 The Coast Guard command that handles counter-terrorism and high-threat situations is called the Deployable Operations Group.
 They're a quick reaction force whose teams handle maritime interdiction, force protection, nuclear-biological-chemical threats, counter-piracy, counter-terrorism, and anti-terrorism.
 Because the U.S. Coast Guard does not belong to the Department of Defense, its units do not belong to Special Operations Command.
 That said, the Navy has opened up its Basic Underwater Demolition/SEAL course to guardians, and have graduated Coast Guard SEALs.